MahdiAll99/MEDimage/README.md

       Our team *UdeS* (a.k.a.
 Université de Sherbrooke) has already submitted the benchmarked values to the IBSI uploading website and it can be found here: [IBSI upload page](https://ibsi.radiomics.hevs.ch/).

+---
+**NOTE**

+You can avoid the next steps (jupyter installation and environment ) if you installed the package using conda or poetry according to the documentation.

+---

-You can also view & run the tests locall by installing the [Jupyter Notebook](https://jupyter.org/) application on your machine:
+You can view & run the tests locally by installing the [Jupyter Notebook](https://jupyter.org/) application on your machine:
 ```
 python -m pip install jupyter
 ```